tsmanner/terrasa-private/Organizations/KanchayOrder/KanchayOrder.md

 #### Architecture
   - Mountains: Terraced enclaves with ashlar ("dry-stone", or mortarless stonework) structures and some small square tiered pyramid temples.
-  - Desert: A complex of square tiered pyramids made of sandstone and shale, which serve as temples, dormitories, and tradehouses.
+  - Desert: A complex of square tiered pyramids made of sandstone and shale, which serve as temples, dormitories, and trade houses.

 #### Classes and Archetypes
   - Cleric